blknighthat/ASUS/README.md

  # 🍂𝐃𝐈𝐒𝐂𝐋𝐀𝐈𝐌𝐄𝐑

 ```
-╔⧉༻ 🦋Ѷ𝖆𝖑𝐤𝐲𝖗𝖎𝖊
+╔⧉༻ 🦋Asus
 ║ We won't be responsible for any kind of ban due to this bot.
-║ Vlkyre was made for fun purpose and to make group management easier.
+║ Asus was made for fun purpose and to make group management easier.
 ║ It's your concern if you spam and gets your account banned.
 ║ Also, Forks won't be entertained.
 ║ If you fork this repo and edit plugins, it's your concern for further updates.